 From an editorial, "Investigate Clinton Ties to Russia, Too," in the afternoon Wheeling News-Register:

 Take the big uranium deal a few years ago.
 It allowed Russia to gain control of about one-fifth of all uranium production capacity in the United States.
-The State Department - with Hillary Clinton at its head - cleared the . . .
+The State Department - with Hillary Clinton at its head - . . .

 Two separate editorials -- I think they really miss her

 If you read this blog last year, you recognize the title on this post.
 For new readers, last year our local "newspapers" attacked the Democratic candidate for president on an almost daily basis and I created this blog category to keep track of some of their more atrocious attacks.
 Why are they returning to Hillary?
 While I'm not . . .

 For our local "newspapers," she may be gone but she won't be forgotten

 What's a biased "newspaper" to do when longtime targets are no longer on the scene?
 Perhaps like Louisiana Republicans who held President Obama responsible for the destruction caused by Hurricane Katrina in 2005, they'll continue to ignore factual details and continue their hate fest.
 For instance, I suspect that our locals . . .

 The largest headline on this morning's front page tells us:

 The report is yet another example of the Intelligencer's "fair-and-balanced" political reporting: a little over 20% of the article covers the Democrats as most . . .